 Phase II

 In Phase II Rex will tell the entire story of each property.
-Rex will provide a convenient means to track title and obtain tax/lien/easement information.
-Over time it will provide a comprehensible history of each individual parcel.
+Over time, Rex will provide a comprehensible history of each individual parcel.
 Rex will implement the use of smart contracts through escrow, title, and identity services, while simultaneously compiling the data in an easy to read, traceable format.

 Addressable Market